kristofzerbe/kiko.io/source/uses/index.md

 ### Mail

 I don't remember when I wrote my first mail, but for a long time I was a **web.de** customer because I was fed up with fiddling with mail clients and since the release of **[Gmail](https://gmail.com)** in 2004 this has been my central communication service of personal use and since 2024 completely [Johnny-Decimal-structured](/post/Johnny-Decimal-Emerging-from-the-Abyss/).
+Since 2025, I have been establishing a second European base with **[Proton Mail](https://proton.me/mail)**.

 ### Cloud Storage